What are covered events in home insurance?

 Covered events tell you when your home insurance will kick in.
 Usually, insurers have roughly 10 categories of covered events.
 We've rounded them up below.

 When your home is damaged by flames.
 For example, a bush fire, kitchen fire or electric fire.

 Be careful though, if there is no direct flame, you might not be covered.
 For example, if a neighbour has a fire and your home is soot or smoke damaged.
 In those cases, you usually have to have accidental damage cover to claim.

 Theft and attempted theft

-When items in your home are stolen, or your home is damaged due an attempted burglary.
+When items in your home are stolen or your home is damaged due to an attempted burglary.

 You'll have to report the incident to the police for your home insurance to cover it.
 Unfortunately, you might not be covered if you or a family member invited the culprit into your home.